robotics-crash-course/serial-packets/README.md

 # serial-packets
-- A simple serialization library used for rcc
+- A serialization tool used for rcc

 ## Copyright & Licensing